-The Queen Victoria Building is today a complex of shops and a number of eateries easily accessible from Town Hall train station and central Sydney itself, and by buses traveling through George St.Continue to 5 of 7 below.
+Today, the Queen Victoria Building is a complex of shops and a number of eateries easily accessible from Town Hall train station and central Sydney itself, and by buses traveling through George Street.Continue to 5 of 7 below.

 05 of 07

-Martin Place, arguably Sydney's best=known pedestrian mall, lies between George St and Macquarie St in the heart of the city's business district.
+Martin Place, arguably Sydney's best-known pedestrian mall, lies between George Street and Macquarie Street in the heart of the city's business district.

 Martin Place is also a venue for festivals and other special events.

-The nearest train stations are at Wynyard with a George St entrance and at the eastern end of Martin Place itself.
+The nearest train stations are at Wynyard with a George Street entrance and at the eastern end of Martin Place itself.

 Martin Place is a popular meeting place for both city workers and visitors, particularly at lunchtime on working weekdays.

 06 of 07